Books to Movies: Can a Movie with a Message Avoid Letting the Message Take Over?

 Yes.

 On the other hand, Gilman's most famous short story, "The Yellow Wallpaper" is all show-no-tell.
-It is quite a remarkable piece, yet it has a strong message.
+It is a remarkable piece, yet it has a strong message.
 So what spares it the lecturing tone?

 A film, naturally, can step outside first-person or limited third-person narration.
 H.G.
 Well's War of the World is a remarkable piece of writing since the reader is held to the narrator's point of view.
 The classic movie can't help itself: it resorts to aerial "big picture" shots.